-Assistive Technology is redefining what is possible for people with a various range of cognitive, print, and physical (abilities) disabilities, be it in the home, classroom, workplace and community.
-Assistive Technology is enabling all individuals, including those with disabilities to be more independent, self-confident, productive and better included in every day life, education, employment and living.
+Assistive Technology is redefining what is possible for people with a various range of cognitive/ learning, print, and physical abilities and disabilities, be it in the home, classroom, workplace and/or community.
+Assistive Technology is enabling all individuals, of all ages, including those with disabilities, to be more Independent, Self-Confident, Productive and better included in every day life, education, employment and living.

 Read and Write Gold – Comprehensive Literacy software with features such as Text-to-Speech with highlighting, Word Prediction while typing, Study skills for organization and research, Scanning Documents & Books with OCR, highlighting and exporting with Bibliography, Fact-Mapping and Brainstorming, and Web apps for the iPad.
-The features of Read and Write Gold are also available as an extension in the Chrome browser.
+Some features of Read and Write Gold are also available as an extension (Read and Write) in the Chrome browser.

 Free Text-To-Speech Software – If you simply need just Text-to-Speech while navigating online or typing a paper, there are MANY free options, such as Natural Reader and Chrome extensions.

-iPad and iPhone Apps – Apps for Learning, Apps for Communicating, Apps for Magnification and Screen Reading, Apps for Navigating, Apps for organization, studying, reminding, and scheduling, reading, completing assignments, developing projects; Apps for all subjects- and the learning is engaging and interactive.
-Apps encourage participation and exploration, and involve everyone, making all learning accessible.
-Apps are also being utilized by related therapists such as OT and SLP’s.
+iPad and iPhone Apps – Apps for Learning, Apps for Working/ Employment, Apps for Communicating, Apps for Magnification and Screen Reading, Apps for Navigating, Apps for organization, studying, reminding, and scheduling, reading, completing assignments, developing projects; Productivity, data Collection and More.
+Apps encourage participation, efficiency and exploration.
 Apps are also available for Android devices and tablets.

 QR Codes and Bar Codes – For navigation, shopping, ADL’s (Activities of Daily Living) and much more.
 Store any information about a product or object on a QR or Barcode, and Scan it with a Barcode App to hear the information stored.
-Create interactive books, scavenger hunts, maps, music references, and accessible learning activities for all individuals.
-QR codes can be utilized to identify anything from books, to clothing, to food- anything you want to identify can have a QR code created for it.
+Create interactive books, maps, music references, and accessible learning activities/ environments for all individuals.

-Digital Magnifiers and Magnification Software and Hardware - Software to magnify your computer screen, invert text colors, increase mouse and cursor sizes.
-Hardware to Magnify Documents and Books, magnify the Whiteboard or Chalkboard to be able to see instruction, Take photos to study later, screen reading built-in, and more options for individuals who are Visually impaired, or losing sight over time.
+Magnification Software and Hardware - Software to magnify your computer screen, invert text colors, increase mouse and cursor sizes.
+Hardware to Magnify Documents and Books, magnify the Whiteboard to be able to see instruction or at a meeting, Take photos to review later, screen reading built-in, and more options for individuals who are Visually impaired, or losing sight over time.
 There are also magnification apps for Apple(iPad/ iOS devices) and Android.
 Magnification options are available on iphones, iPads, and tablets for use in the community, such as reading bus schedules or signs, menus, and utilizing for work.

 LiveScribe SmartPen – Record Audio and Sync Notes.
 For use during class or a meeting.
 Record audio and get back to a specific part of the lecture or meeting instantly.
 Excellent for brief notetaking and studying.
-Utilized by students who cannot take notes and listen/ comprehend/ process simultaneously, as well as those with spelling or grammar issues, and physical access issues to handwriting.
+Utilized by individuals who cannot take lengthy notes and listen/ comprehend/ process simultaneously, as well as those with spelling or grammar difficulties, and physical difficulties with handwriting.
 Bookmark important references, upload visual of notes to computer as well as the audio, share notes and audio with others quickly, add to notes later as you listen to audio.

 Refreshable Braille Displays – utilized by individuals who are Blind and Read Braille.
 Access all information on the computer, iPad, or iphone by connecting to a refreshable Braille display, and having instant, real-time, refreshing Braille to access the information that is presented.
-Refreshable Braille displays offer access to the computer, research, email, texting, textbooks, ebooks, iphones, iPads, apps and more in real-time braille to read.
+Refreshable Braille displays offer access to the internet, software, documents, research, email, texting, textbooks, assignments or work, ebooks, iphones, iPads, apps and more in real-time braille to read.

 Communication Boards – and Schedule Boards, for individuals to communicate, and to utilize for behavior management, daily schedules, and organization.
 Communication boards can be hand-made with symbols or photos, and can also be digital and incorporated on an AAC device or iPad for communication.
-There are many software programs and apps to help you create visual schedules and communication books.
+There are many free and paid software programs, apps and websites to help you create visual schedules and communication books.

 Adjustable Monitors and Keyboards -and other adjustable equipment or furniture for access, seating, or mobility may be considered for a student or individual.
 Adjustable monitors, keyboards, keyboard trays, large-font keyboards, adjustable tables and chairs, modifications and adaptations to wheelchairs and mobility equipment.
 All aspects of equal access should be considered.

 Adjustable and Large Font Keyboards – Keyboards with trays that raise and lower, Large Font Keyboards with easy to see keys, one-handed keyboards, keyguards and guides for the iPad and AAC devices, apps for customizable on-screen keyboards, etc.

 Switch Access – For Individuals with limited physical access.
 If an individual can consistently move one part of their body- their chin, a finger, a knee, a toe, their head etc., they can use an adapted switch to access the computer, an iPad, an AAC device for communicating, and other devices such as a phone or appliances.
 Scanning software may be utilized with the switch for access.
 Switches can also be utilized for mobility.
 There are bluetooth options for switches, as well as direct connect switches.
 There are also sip, puff switches available.